 There are a couple of different ways to utilize the herbs.
 We usually add them straight to very old Kombucha, then let them sit for at least a few weeks, breaking down the plant and soaking up the herbal goodness.
 From there, strain out the flower pieces so they don’t get stuck in hair.
 Once strained, store the hair tonic in a glass bottle in the shower.

 WHEN STORING OR USING GLASS BOTTLES IN YOUR SHOWER OR TUB**

-Another way to infuse the herbs is to steep them in hot water for 20 mins or in cold filtered water for 24 hours.
+Another way to infuse the herbs is to steep them in a small amount of hot water for 2 hours or in cold filtered water for 48 hours.
 Strain and add the liquid to your Kombucha vinegar – this has the added benefit of diluting the old KT.
 A 50/50 Kombucha to water mix is a good starting point for experimentation.

 2. Facial Toner

 Vinegar used on the skin has a tonifying effect, inspiring cellular regeneration by stimulating the small capillaries under the skin.
 The weak acid gently dissolves the bonds that hold dead skin cells together and creates a mild, completely natural acid peel which exfoliates.
 Because Kombucha Vinegar is at a lower concentration than regular vinegar, this toner can be used daily if desired.
 Its mild antiseptic properties rebalance the skin’s natural pH, preventing an imbalance of bacteria that can lead to acne.

 Regular drinkers of Kombucha report that drinking 4-8oz of KT daily helps curb sugar cravings, which in turn helps clear up acne from the inside!

 Most commercially produced cleaners carry a skull and crossbones – if they are so toxic, then do you really want them on your countertops?